cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 ### Next steps?

-After getting some great feedback from the content in my talk, I've started working on a video course on Action Mailbox.
+After getting some great feedback from the content in my talk, I've started work on a video course on Action Mailbox.
 Pre-sale is available now and the course is expected to be completed in August.

 [Action Mailbox Pro](https://store.codynorman.com/action-mailbox-pro){:target="_blank"}